Last Updated April 10, 2021

 - There is a company in China that has been making scissors continuously since 1663.

-Scissors are incredibly useful, and it is important to make sure you use ones that are appropriate for your situation.
-It is also important to make sure you take good care of scissors so that they will last longer.
+Scissors are incredibly useful – it is important to know the basics and make sure you use ones that are appropriate for your situation.
+It is also important to make sure you take good care of them so that they will last longer.
 Our favorite high-quality scissors available now are the OXO Good Grips.

 We at ComproGear plan to manufacture our own high-quality scissors at an affordable price.
 They will be the best in the market.
 Keep checking back to see when you can get your own pair!